pushkarchougule/pushkarchougule.github.io/README.md

 -  [Airline Safety - Facts vs. Myths - Data Visualization and Storytelling](https://github.com/pchougule-ms/pchougule-ms/tree/main/Data%20Science%20Portfolio/Airline%20Safety)

+<p align="justify">Airline Safety study aims to verify and present the safety facts for air travels and how it compares with other modes of transportation.
+The study highlights how the air travel has made major improvements in terms of safety over the past few decades and is in fact the safest form of travel</p>

 -  [Auto Insurance Claims Exploratory Data Analysis using Python]

 -  [COVID-19 Cases and Vaccination Supplies Study - Data Wrangling and Analytics](https://github.com/pchougule-ms/pchougule-ms/tree/main/Data%20Science%20Portfolio/COVID-19%20Cases%20and%20Vaccination%20supplies%20study)